Mushroom-Wang/IDS721-Mini-PJ7/README.md

-# rust-new-project-template
+# CSV Reader
-A good starting point for a new Rust project
+This is a small command-line utility written in Rust that allows you to read CSV files.

 ## References